GDevWeb/SQL-PostgreSQL/13.Section12.Summary&Practice-A-complete-Example/01.Case-study-ecommerce/notes.md

 - **Joins**:

   - List all orders along with customer names and products ordered.
-  - Retrieve shipping details for completed orders.
+  - Retrieve shipping details for FulFilled orders.

 - **Advanced Filtering**: